ffdead/wav.js/README.md

 Slice file into a smaller wav chunk:

-    // returns the first 30 seconds
-    wavFile.slice(0, 30, success);
+    // slice out the first 30 seconds wavFile.slice(0, 30, success);

-    // returns a 60 second chunk, starting 30 seconds in wavFile.slice(30, 60, success);
+    // slice out a 60 second chunk, starting 30 seconds in wavFile.slice(30, 60, success);

 The success callback is passed the resulting slice as an ArrayBuffer - this buffer represents a new WAVE file of the slice (with WAVE headers).